 So what’s happening in the experiment?
-When you start, the air pressure inside the bottle and the air pressure outside the bottle is equal, and the egg can’t move.
+When you start, the air pressure inside the bottle and the air pressure outside the bottle are equal, and the egg can’t move.
 But, as the paper burns inside the bottle, the temperature goes up, causing the pressure to go up.
 After you place the egg on the bottle top, it seals up the bottle a bit, but still allows the high pressure to force the air out of the bottle.
 This is why you may get to see the egg do a little jiggle on top.
-But, when all the air is forced out of the bottle, the burning paper runs out of oxygen and can’t burn any more.
+But, when all the air is forced out of the bottle, the burning paper runs out of oxygen and can’t burn anymore.
 So the flame goes out.
 And as you can guess, when the flame goes out, the bottle cooled and the air temperature goes down.
 And, so does the pressure.
 Suddenly, the pressure on the outside of the bottle is higher than the pressure on the inside of the bottle.
 And POP!
 In goes the egg.
-Because high pressure won over low pressure and air pushed pushed the egg in the bottle.
+Because high pressure won over low pressure and air pushed the egg into the bottle.

 How to Remove the Egg from the Bottle

 Here’s your challenge after the experiment.
 How do you get the egg out of the bottle?
 It’s a great time for experimenting!
 You just have to figure out how to make high pressure win over low pressure again.
-Basically get the pressure in the bottle high enough that it can push the egg out.
+Basically, get the pressure in the bottle high enough that it can push the egg out.
 Good luck.
-I tried blowing in there with a straw like I heard would work.
+I tried blowing in there with a straw-like I heard would work.
 No joy.
-But I’m guessing that’s why there are no pictures of getting eggs out of the bottle on the web… So first experiment, then grab a fork, break it up and pop the bottle in the dishwasher instead…
+But I’m guessing that’s why there are no pictures of getting eggs out of the bottle on the web… So first experiment, then grab a fork, break it up, and pop the bottle in the dishwasher instead…